Feelings. Ceramics by Julie Kooijman.

 Opening words by Gisette Seferina.

 Julie Kooijman-Pieler was born in Argentina and studied chemistry, which knowledge proved to be very convenient during her artistic career.
-Forty-three years ago, she moved to Curaçao following her husband Joop Kooijman and feels herself at home and part of the community.
+Forty-three years ago, she moved to Curaçao following her husband Joop Kooijman and feels at home and part of the community.
 Last year, the couple celebrated their 60th wedding anniversary.

 Mrs. Little was so impressed by Julie’s skills that she was offered a teacher’s position at her academy.
 Unfortunately, she could not accept that job due to family circumstances.